p4535992/karma-modelSupport/README.md

 karma-modelSupport
 ================================

-### NOTE: This repository  project is not ready yet, it's was created as a meeting place for other people   <\br>
+##### NOTE: This repository  project is not ready yet, it's was created as a meeting place for other people,
-### who want to help, and for get advice or tips on the code.
+##### who want to help, and for get advice or tips on the code.

-###I do not own any rights to the code Web-Karma, this repository seeks only to create new functions to be integrated with it.
+#### I do not own any rights to the code Web-Karma, this repository seeks only to create new functions to be integrated with it.

-The ultimate goal of this project is to provide a Web-Karma Java API for creating files in drive levels  <\br>
-R2RML format turtle, at the moment Karma allows the creation only through the graphical interface of a server (e.g. jetty).
+The ultimate goal of this project is to provide a Web-Karma Java API for creating files in drive levels R2RML format turtle, at the moment Karma allows the creation only through the graphical interface of a server (e.g. jetty).

 All the information on Web-Karma can be found on this page [Web-karma](https://github.com/usc-isi-i2/Web-Karma).

-What i do until now? <\br>
+What i do until now?
+Almost nothing i just started this project so any help or advise is welcome

-## Generates triple offline through the API Java Web-karma, in a more friendly manner.
+### Generates triple offline through the API Java Web-karma, in a more friendly manner.

-#### With Connection
+###### With Connection
 Very simple trick for generate file of triples from a java.sql.Connection,  <\br>
 required the dependency to the 'karma-offline' module of Web-Karma
 ```java